BlakeRain/blakerain.com/content/weeknotes/2026-W07/index.md

   url: https://www.pexels.com/photo/trees-on-snow-covered-ground-6553833/
 ---

+{% from "macros/callout.html" import callout %}
-> [!success] This is the first weeknote
+{% call callout("success", "This is the first weeknote") %}
->
-> I have come to really enjoy the weeknotes from people like [Robb Knight], [Stephen Gower], [Joel],
-> and [Noisy Deadlines].
-Last year I was thinking about starting my own weeknotes, and I decided
-> to start them in 2026.
+I have come to really enjoy the weeknotes from people like [Robb Knight], [Stephen Gower], [Joel], and [Noisy Deadlines].
+Last year I was thinking about starting my own weeknotes, and I decided to start them in 2026.
 After one thing or another, I've finally managed to get going.
-Only took up
-> to week 7 🙄
+Only took up to week 7 🙄
+{% endcall %}

 [Robb Knight]: https://rknight.me/blog/tags/weeknotes/
 [Stephen Gower]: https://srgower.com/archive/